 Residual Connections - The Gradient Highway

-The gradient through a residual connection:
+The gradient through a residual block is:

 This one idea enabled: